franckXu/blog-1/_sources/2017/02/20/memory-management.rst.txt

     // variables go out of scope, neither of the objects would be collected due to the
     // extra reference

-Python a C++ solve this problem in different ways: Python supplements reference counting with a tracing garbage collector.
+Python and C++ solve this problem in different ways: Python supplements reference counting with a tracing garbage collector.
 So while most of the memory management is done via reference counting, a tracing garbage collector is still employed to clean up cycles like in the above example.
 This hybrid approach has he pros and cons of both of the mechanisms discussed above.
-C++ avoids the executions pauses a tracing garbage collectors would create by, instead, leveraging *weak references*.
+C++ avoids the execution pauses a tracing garbage collectors would create by, instead, leveraging *weak references*.
 Weak or non-owning references point to an object but do not prevent it from being collected when all *strong* references go away.

-C++ avoids the executions pauses a tracing garbage collectors would create by, instead, leveraging *weak references*.
-Weak or non-owning references point to an object but do not prevent it from being collected when all *strong* references go away.
 There are several ways to express a non-owning reference, with different advantages and drawbacks:

 * A ``&`` reference has to be assigned on construction and cannot be re-assigned after being bound to an object.
-If used after the underlying object was destroyed, causes undefined behavior.
+If used after the underlying object was destroyed, it causes undefined behavior.
 * A ``*`` pointer can be ``nullptr``-initialized and assigned later or re-assigned.
 Similarly, if used after the pointed-to object was destroyed, causes undefined behavior.